b-d055/web-scraping-tldr-newsletter/readme.md

 This project demonstrates how to use the Bright Data API to fetch articles from Reddit and Google News, summarize them using OpenAI, and send the results via email using Mailgun.

-Originally written for the [Bright Data Web Scraping Challenge](https://dev.to/t/brightdatachallenge)
+Originally written for the [Bright Data Web Scraping Challenge](https://dev.to/t/brightdatachallenge).
+My submission [here](https://dev.to/b-d055/using-bright-data-and-openai-to-auto-generate-tldr-style-newsletters-42cl).

 ## Prerequisites